The 12 Hallmarks of Aging in Dogs, Explained

-This page is designed as a triage starting point: what you’re noticing, what it commonly points to, and when a veterinary exam should come before any supplement trial.
-Some concerns are appropriate for careful, measured support alongside a vet plan; others need testing first so you don’t mask a problem or lose time.
+This page works as a triage map.
+Start with the change you're noticing, learn what it commonly points to, and see where a veterinary exam should come before any supplement trial — so you support a problem without masking one.

-As you read, focus on patterns and timelines.
-A gradual change over months is different from a sudden change over days.
-The goal is to help you match changes to the right kind of support, track what you try, and recognize the boundaries where “monitor at home” becomes “call the clinic.”
+As you read, watch patterns and timelines.
+A gradual change over months reads differently than a sudden change over days.
+The aim is to match what you see to the right kind of support, track it over 1, 30, and 90 days, and know when 'monitor at home' becomes 'call the clinic.'

 The Four Most Common Senior Changes and What They Signal